Gustavo Giró Tapper

-Gustavo Adolfo Giró Tapper (Córdoba March 22, 1931 - January 11, 2004 Ushuaia) was an Argentine and military explorer who participated in the foundation of the first Antarctic bases.
+Gustavo Adolfo Giró Tapper (Córdoba March 22, 1931 - January 11, 2004 Ushuaia) was an Argentine military explorer who participated in the foundation of the first Antarctic bases.

 Training

 Gustavo Giró Tapper completed his primary and secondary studies in his hometown.
 Carried by his vocation, he entered the Military College of the Nation, from where he graduated as an Infantry Second Lieutenant in December 1953.
 Later he completed his knowledge and training by taking courses in skydiving, meteorology, gravimetry, skiing and winter survival.
 He was chief of three Antarctic bases and accumulated 18,000 kilometers of Antarctic patrols.
 His activities include the exploration patrols that he carried out from the San Martín Base in 1958/9 and the Winter Terrestrial Expedition that he commanded in 1962 between the Esperanza and San Martín bases.
 His performance in these operations earned him in 1965 his designation as second Chief of Operation 90, the First Argentine Land Expedition to the South Pole.
 On November 30, 1971, he retired with the rank of Major and settled in Ushuaia, where he became one of the greatest promoters of Antarctic and Fuegian tourism.
 There he formed a commercial company that took international tourist contingents to Antarctica, whom I accompany annually until 1990.